Boykin, Kershaw County, South Carolina: History

 On May 5, 1860, at least two dozen individuals drowned in the Boykin Mill Pond when a flatboat they were enjoying an excursion on sank after it struck a stump, began taking on water and those onboard panicked and moved toward one end of the boat.
 It tipped, dumping the more than 50 people on the flatboat into the water.

 The Battle of Boykin's Mill was fought in Boykin on April 18, 1865.
 It marked the last battle of the American Civil War fought in South Carolina and was the site of the last Union officer killed in action during the conflict.
 Boykin's Mill was added to the National Register of Historic Places in 1992.

 Midfield Plantation was listed on the National Register of Historic Places in 1978.

 Arts and culture

-South Carolina's state dog, the Boykin Spaniel, was originally bred in Boykin in the 1900s, after Whit Boykin experimented with crossbreeding, for which the dog is named after him.
+South Carolina's state dog, the Boykin Spaniel, was originally bred in Boykin in the 1900s, after Whittaker "Whit" Boykin experimented with crossbreeding, for which the dog is named after him.
 September 1 is Boykin Spaniel Day in South Carolina.

 Every December, the Boykin Christmas Parade takes place downtown.